Special Offer 15% on selected products starts on November 3rd, Use code ESKAPAS24

 Rome Travel Guide

-The Romans really know how to party and have a good time – the rising number of nightclubs is a testament to that fact.
+The Romans know how to party and have a good time – the rising number of nightclubs is a testament to that fact.
 If you’re not into clubbing, many of Rome’s trendy bars serve aperitivo, or the Italian version of Happy Hour, for you to relax and unwind.
-The rise in upscale restaurants that serve food from all around the world points to the changing tastes of the Romans, and its rise as a global city.
-Speaking of food, Rome’s strong and distinctive style of cooking sets it apart from the rest of Italian cuisine.
-The Romans liked to push boundaries when it came to their food, and it shows in their bold use of ingredients.
-Rome’s pizza al taglio, or pizza by the slice, their suppli (fried rice ball with mozzarella), and the spaghetti carbonara are some must-try delicacies.
-And if you’ve got a sweet tooth, Roman croissants and breads, especially the crostata ricotta and torta ricotta with cherries, are absolutely scrumptious.
+The rise in upscale restaurants that serve food from all around the world points to the changing tastes of the Romans and its rise as a global city.
+Speaking of food, Rome’s solid and distinctive style of cooking sets it apart from the rest of Italian cuisine.
+The Romans liked to push boundaries regarding their food, as shown in their bold use of ingredients.
+Rome’s pizza al taglio, pizza by the slice, their suppli (fried rice ball with mozzarella), and the spaghetti carbonara are some must-try delicacies.
+And if you’ve got a sweet tooth, Roman croissants and bread, especially the crostata ricotta and torta ricotta with cherries, are delicious.

-A rich history, cobble stoned paths, stunning architecture, centuries-old palaces – Rome has it all.
+With a rich history, cobble-stoned paths, stunning architecture, and centuries-old palaces – Rome has it all.

 Colosseum